 The Pride Centre of Edmonton https://pridecentreofedmonton.ca/ (780) 488-3234 The centre hosts LGBTQ events as well as has a youth space, resources, and a library on their website.
 Services include drop in programs for youth and adults, information and resources, programming, counseling provided by qualified counselors, peer support groups, outreach programs, and workshops.

-Rainbow Pages Youth Resource Guide https://www.the-family-centre.com/rainbow-pages/ The Rainbow Pages Youth Resource Guide was developed by The Family Centre to provide LGBTQ+ youth and the youth-serving community a consolidated guide of the supports available in Edmonton.
+The Rainbow Pages LGBTQ+ Youth Resource Guide https://www.therainbowpages.ca/?utm_source=Link&utm_medium=Blog&utm_campaign=TRP%20Blog%20Update Transitioning into adulthood can be tough, finding resources shouldn’t have to be!
+The upgraded platform is a safe space where youth can find the support they need, whether they are clear about their sexual orientation and gender identity, or are still figuring it out.
+The Rainbow Pages Youth Resource Guide was developed by The Family Centre to provide LGBTQ+ youth and the youth-serving community a consolidated guide of the supports available in Edmonton.

 Sexual Assault Centre of Edmonton (SACE) http://sace.ca (780) 423-4102 The Sexual Assault Centre of Edmonton (SACE) believes that unique and specialized services should be available to all people, regardless of ethnicity, heritage, faith, gender, culture, age, social and financial status, ability, or sexual orientation.